dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2625: Creativity and art shape societal values and understanding.
+### T2625: Writers and artists help us understand and think about the world differently.

 |Support|
 |---|